Claim: “Love bugs” are the result of a genetic experiment gone wrong at the University of Florida.

 Back when I was a student at Florida State, I was told that love bugs were accidentally released from a biological experiment station at the University of Florida.

 Supposedly, the lovebug was “created” in a lab at UF by crossing a fly and a mosquito in an attempt to create an enemy for mosquito larva.
 It supposedly got loose and now populates the whole southern US.

-Origins: The "love bug" (also known as the honeymoon fly, telephone bug,
+Origins: The “love bug,” a fly in the Bibionidae family (also known as the honeymoon fly, telephone bug,

-double-headed bug, united bug, and March fly) is a nuisance any Florida motorist is unhappily more than passingly familiar with.
-Though these bugs neither bite nor sting, at certain times of the year their sheer numbers transform these innocuous insects into airborne hordes seemingly determined to devil anyone fool enough to take to the road.
-The adults splatter on windshields, lights, grills, and radiators of motor vehicles, and their dried remains are hard to remove.
+vehicles, and their dried remains are hard to remove.
 Suicidal pairs of love bugs have been known to cause overheating of motors when large numbers of them are drawn into the cooling systems of liquid-cooled engines.
-Unlike other bugs, something particular to them adversely affects the paint jobs on cars, pitting and etching the paint if their mortal remains are left on vehicles for more than 48 hours.
+Unlike other bugs, something particular to them adversely affects the paint jobs on cars, pitting and etching the paint if their mortal remains are left on vehicles for more than

 Truth is, Mother Nature is far more to be feared than any mad scientist and is far more capricious.
 In this case, she inspired some of her children to migrate to a new area, and in doing so prompted the creation of a number of rumors which attempt to explain why these critters came to take up residence in places where they weren’t found before.